-Currently, there are two types of application methods possible.
+There are two types of application methods possible.
 Almost all applications come to the HEU using the Application for Registration for Home Education form.
 Applications received this way are automatically issued a provisional registration.
-Then, when the program is processed, the child becomes registered for home education.
+Then, when the application is processed and the chief executive is satisfied the standard conditions of registration will be complied with, registration is issued.
 This application is made under section 208 of the Act.
 The provisional registration expires when the registration is granted.

 Upon receipt of the completed Application for Registration for Home Education form, a provisional registration is issued under section 212 of the Act.
-This is an interim measure to give your child a legal status while the application is being processed and any negotiations in regard to the program you have presented are finalised.
+This is an interim measure to give your child a legal status while the application is being processed.
 It expires as soon as registration is issued.

 A written notice of the provisional registration is posted to the applicant.
-Provisional registration is issued within a few days of its receipt by the HEU.
-For registration to be issued all components of the form must be complete: that is the Statutory Declaration signed, photocopy of the child's full birth certificate (certified as a true copy of the original) and a program provided by the parent.
+Provisional registration is usually issued within a week of receipt by the HEU.
+For registration to be issued all procedural requirements must be satisfied: the Statutory Declaration signed, photocopy of the child's full birth certificate (certified as a true copy of the original) and a program provided by the parent.

 Provisional registration can be issued without the accompanying program for the child.
-If the form is posted without the program, a written notice will be posted to the applicant requesting that the program information is supplied within a specified time.
+If the application form is received without the education program, a written notice will be posted to the applicant requesting that the program information (and any other required material) is supplied within a specified time.

 It is recommended that a child remain enrolled at school until the day you can provide the HEU with all necessary documents described in the application form.
 Please ensure that you have obtained the required signatures and certifications.
 When you are satisfied that your documentation is in order, post the application to the HEU.
 Only at this time should you end your child's school enrolment.
 A child cannot be simultaneously enrolled at a school and provisionally registered or registered for home education.

-Registration is issued once the applicant has met all the procedural requirements.
-These are mentioned on the application form.
+Registration is issued once the applicant has met all the procedural requirements and the chief executive is satisfied the standard conditions of registration will be complied with.
+The procedural requirements are mentioned on the application form.

 Having completed the application form and attached all required documentation, you should post the application to the Home Education Unit.
 Please do not fax or email applications.
 Provisional registration is issued within a week or so of receipt.
 A notice of the provisional registration is posted to you.

-Once you have submitted the application you should commence teaching your child at home in accordance with the program you have prepared while you await contact with or feedback from an education advisor.
-The processing time varies, and is directly influenced by how complete the information you have provided is, and how many other applications are before the education advisor at the same time.
+Once you have submitted the application you should commence teaching your child at home in accordance with the program you have prepared.
+The processing time varies, and is directly influenced by the material provided with the application in regards to procedural and other requirements.

 Applicants are urged to check email and postal mail regularly throughout the application process.
 So that you receive relevant communications from HEU, it is essential that you inform the Unit if your contact details change.